backdrop-contrib/purple/README.md

   best practice to modify any files within a contributed project (because it is very easy to accidentally overwrite them).
 Do so at your own risk.

+- Recommendations for Layout configuration:
+  * Place your Menu block into the "Top" region.
+  * Place the Breadcrumb block into the "Top" region.

 Documentation
 -------------